ilia-iliev/inference_self_improvement/README.md

+This is an example implementation for the challenge below.
+My home setup is two 3090s - one reserved for the agent loop and another for iterating on solutions.
+I constrained the iteration to dockerfiles.

+I used gemma4-e4b (full weights) for both the agent loop and the inference improvement.
+The system does loop through hypotheses but I don't think the model is powerful enough to beat the baseline.
+Nevertheless, it was a great learniong experience.

+I used a coding assistant (claude code)

 # Inference Throughput Challenge

 A self-improving eval harness.
 An agent iteratively edits `solution/`, the harness builds it, times it against a baseline on held-out prompts, and promotes the solution to baseline when it's fast enough and outputs are still bit-exact.